 Contact Us Today

 If you are disabled from a degenerative spinal disc condition and your disability claim has been turned down, we can help.
-Call Mehr, Fairbanks & Peterson Toll-Free at 800-249-3731, or contact us online for a free initial consultation.
+Call Mehr Fairbanks Trial Lawyers Toll-Free at 800-249-3731, or contact us online for a free initial consultation.